Skip to content

 Funding

 EEB’s MSc and PhD programs are both fully funded, meaning all students are paid an annual stipend to cover living expenses and the cost of tuition.
-The base income is approx. $30,000/year ($21,000 for rent, living expenses, etc. and approx. $9000 for tuition and other fees).
-To receive this base income, graduate students are expected to work as a Teaching Assistant (TA) for only 140 hours per year, which is a very low teaching load by North American standards.
+The current stipend is approximately $39,000 per year for MSc students and approximately $43,000 per year for PhD students.
+The stipend is intended to cover annual living expenses and the approximately $9,000 University tuition and other fees.
+To receive this stipend, graduate students are expected to work as a Teaching Assistant (TA) for only 140 hours per year, which is a very low teaching load by North American standards.

 Resources